tishana/daily-demos/README.md

 npm i
 npm run start # or `npm run dev`, to automatically restart server on file changes
 ```

+Then open your browser and go to [localhost:3000](http://localhost:3000/).

 ## Contributing a new demo project